 At Rajasthan Places, we believe in showing you places that are not only beautiful but also full of history.
 Kuldhara is one of those places that makes you wonder what really happened here many years ago.

-In this blog, we’ll tell you everything you need to know about visiting Kuldhara Village, from local legends to travel tips, so you can enjoy the experience fully.
+In this guide, we’ll tell you everything you need to know about visiting Kuldhara Village, from local legends to travel tips, so you can enjoy the experience fully.

 Exploring Rajasthan places can never go wrong.
 So, let’s begin.
 Built 300 years ago by a prosperous community named the Paliwal Brahmins.

-- Skilled at cultivating in arid land.
-Furthermore, they understood how to conserve water through wells.
+- The Paliwal Brahmins were experts in cultivating arid land.
+As well, they understood how to conserve water through wells.
 Also, stepwells and small water storage structures (kunds).

 - Moreover, the village possessed straight main streets and small side streets.
-People states a minister named Salim Singh was very powerful.
-It hold the major history of Kuldhara.
+People say a minister named Salim Singh was very powerful.
+This holds the key to Kuldhara’s history.

 - He wanted to marry the daughter of the head of the village.
 Also, he imposed huge taxes.
-Thus, the people didn’t agree with this.
-So, one evening the families departed together.
+Thus, the people didn’t agree with his actions.
+The families left together one evening.

-- Additionally, they locked up their homes and took only essentials.
-Since then, nobody remained here forever.
-It is no doubt one of the the Rajasthan ghost villages.
+- They also took only necessities and locked up their houses.
+Since then, nobody has remained here forever.
+It is, no doubt, one of the Rajasthan ghost villages.

 Why Kuldhara Is Called Rajasthan’s Most Haunted Village